Two Perspectives on the Feasibility of EHR Implementation

 View 1: EHR implementation is NOT feasible

-Meaningful Use.
+There is no dearth of articles, resources or opinions regarding the impending Stage 1 requirements for Meaningful Use.
 Unfortunately, there is a lack of feasibility.
 The intent and purported impact of EMR/EHR adoption sounds great in theory.
 In practice, however, there are two barriers that may prove insurmountable to the well-intentioned requirements.

 “There is no EMR system on the market now that offers the capabilities needed for physicians to become meaningful users.
 Federal officials expect such systems to become available this fall, which would give practices only a few months to install and test the technology before the Jan.
 1, 2011, start date of the incentive program.
 Physicians who already have invested in EMRs now must upgrade their systems to meet certification criteria.”

-X% of orders are completed electronically in order to receive incentive money may be a legitimate “carrot”, but if it is the patient who gets the “stick”, is that a risk worth taking?
+Implementing any new system within a healthcare facility takes considerable time, for good reason.
+Hospital IT staff cannot be cavalier in implementing systems that impact the delivery of patient care.
+Careful, methodical testing must be done to ensure no interruption of service will occur.
+Racing towards an arbitrary date to demonstrate that X% of orders are completed electronically in order to receive incentive money may be a legitimate “carrot”, but if it is the patient who gets the “stick”, is that a risk worth taking?

 CMIOs give Meaningful Use mixed reviews that,